-This section discusses the literature that is most closely related to our work, namely, the studies on multi-product firms, more so their responses to trade shocks and our contribution to the literature.
-A range of theoretical models focusing on the behavior of multi-product firms have been developed by trade economists over the last decade or so (Lopresti, 2016).17 The most common prediction regarding the firm-product-level response to a bilateral reduction in trade cost: all firms reduce their product scope by dropping their peripheral or least popular products (Baldwin and Gu, 2009; Eckel and Neary, 2010; Mayer et al., 2014).18 One of the earlier studies, which focuses on how firms adjust their product mix (in case of US plants) in response to the import competition from low-wage countries is by Bernard et al. (2006).
+This section discusses the literature that is most closely related to our work, namely, the studies on multiproduct firms, more so their responses to trade shocks and our contribution to the literature.
+Trade economists have developed a range of theoretical models focusing on the behavior of multi-product firms over the last decade or so (Lopresti, 2016).17 The most common prediction regarding the firm-product-level response to a bilateral reduction in trade cost: all firms reduce their product scope by dropping their peripheral or least popular products (Baldwin and Gu, 2009; Eckel and Neary, 2010; Mayer et al., 2014).18 One of the earlier studies, which focuses on how firms adjust their product mix (in case of US plants) in response to the import competition from low-wage countries, is by Bernard et al. (2006).
 They argue that plants are more likely to switch industries when exposure to low-wage countries is high; an average of almost 8% of surviving plants in each five-year period switch industries i.e., change their product mix.
 Instead, we focus on the impact of import competition from a low-wage country on the product mix of firms in another similar low-wage country.
-In doing so, we exploit a unilateral trade liberalization shock by China and show that firms from India reduce their product scope, as a response to higher share of imports from China, by dropping their peripheral products.
-And, the effect is most acutely felt in intermediate goods industry.
+In doing so, we exploit a unilateral trade liberalization shock by China and show